kalmhq/docs/docs/install-local-k3s.md

 Launched: k3sVM
 ```

-Wait for the VM created, then open a shell to the VM
+Wait for the VM to create, then open a shell to the VM

 ```
 ❯ multipass shell k3sVM